random-kazoo-623/LiveWall/README.md

-# LiveWall
+# LiveWall - Archived
+## This Project will be archived in favor for a rewrite in the future.

 A system tray application that sets the user's live wallpapers

 # Current Features in Development

-- Render Scene based Live Wallpaper (attacking the json files)
+- Render Scene based Live Wallpaper (Halted)
 - Add support to load Gif and Picture files (Halted)
 - Add other Video renderer [mpv,...]
 (Halted)